Daqing: Highway

 Daqing is linked to the national highway network through the G45 Daqing–Guangzhou Expressway and G10 Suifenhe-Manzhouli Expressway.

 Culture

 Daqing spirit

-Generated by the history of the city, Daqing has a culture centering around the Iron man spirit.
-It consists of patriotism, truth-seeking, entrepreneurial spirit and dedication.
+Generated by the history of the city, Daqing has a culture centering around the "Daqing Spirit, the Daqing People," which is said to represent deep personal commitment in pursuing national goals, self-sufficient and frugal living, and urban-rural integrated land use.
+Daqing's urban-rural landscape was said to embody the ideal communist society described by Karl Marx because it eliminated (1) the gap between town and country, (2) the gap between workers and peasants, and (3) the gap between manual and mental labor.

+"Daqing Spirit, Daqing People" was the title of an April 20, 1964 article in People's Daily which extolled the success of Daqing oil field workers.
+The most influential of many articles praising Daqing that appeared in state media around that time, "Daqing Spirit, Daqing People" was the first text to compare Daqing to Yan'an, the revolutionary base area where the Communist Party re-grouped following the Long March before going on to win the Chinese Civil War.

 Wang Jinxi (王进喜 (Wáng Jìnxǐ), known as "Iron Man" Wang), a petroleum worker on the Daqing Oilfield who led No. 1205 drilling team, was honored as a national hero due to his contributions to the petroleum industry of China.
 Daqing was established by the central government as a model for the secondary industry during the 1960s.
 In order to illuminate the entrepreneurial history of Daqing and its people, several films were made by companies in China.

+In 1964, chief director of the Central Experimental Theater Sun Weishi and her husband, the actor Jin Shan, traveled to Daqing to live and work with the oil workers and their families.
+The next year, the Communist Party journal Red Flag published an article by Sun which praised the Daqing people.
+After living in Daqing for two years, Sun Weishi returned to Beijing to produce the play The Rising Sun, which was based on the experiences of people in Daqing, particularly Daqing women.

 Sports

 The most popular sport in Daqing is association football.
 The largest sports venue by capacity is the 32,000-capacity Daqing Olympic Park Stadium.
+The city also has an indoor speed skating arena.